pweerd/photoalbum/getting_started.md

 </root>
 ```

 In this example photo's without a thumbnail are considered to be imported from Whatsapp.
 By default the album name will be overwritten by "whatsapp".
 The date is fetched from the metadata, and if not found from the file date.

-Note that the **order is important**.
-"FromFileDate,FromMetadata" would try to take the date from the file first, which is always present and so the FromMetadata is useless then.
+Note that the **order is important**. "`FromFileDate,FromMetadata`" would try to take the date from the file first, which is always present and so the `FromMetadata` is useless then.

 If the metadata did contain a date, but it had not timezone in it, the local timezone is assumed.
-Specifying "assumeUtc" would have assumed Universal Time for missing timezones.
+Specifying "`assumeUtc`" would have assumed Universal Time for missing timezones.

 The settings are not inherited from the parent directory, but from the defaults, because of `inherit="fromDefault"`.